What are the filing fees for Tennessee LLCs?

 Regional comparisons:

-Tennessee's $300 minimum exceeds the typical $50-$150 formation fee range, placing it in the top quartile of state costs.
-The annual maintenance burden compounds this expense, as most states charge $50-$100 yearly, while Tennessee's $300 minimum ranks among the highest nationally.
+Tennessee's $300 minimum exceeds the typical $50 to $150 formation fee range, placing it in the top quartile of state costs.
+The annual maintenance burden compounds this expense, as comparison states charge anywhere from $0 to $60 yearly, while Tennessee's $300 minimum ranks among the highest nationally.

 Additional filing fees to consider for Tennessee LLCs

 Beyond core Articles of Organization costs, several optional and amendment charges can affect your total Tennessee LLC expenses throughout the business lifecycle.
-This includes:
+All fees below are verified from the TN SOS fee page and TCA § 48-249-1007.

-• Name reservation: $20 to protect your chosen LLC name for 120 days during formation preparation
+• Name reservation: $20 (Form SS-9425) to protect your chosen LLC name during formation preparation

-• Articles of Amendment: $20 per filing to update original formation documents (multiple changes can be included in a single filing)
+• Articles of amendment: $20 per filing (Forms SS-4247 or SS-4451) to update original formation documents.
+Multiple changes can be included in a single filing.

-• Certified copies: Additional fees for official state-stamped versions when banks or lenders require verified documentation
+• Certified copies: $20 (Form SS-4461) for official state-stamped versions when banks or lenders require verified documentation

 Handle Tennessee LLC filings with Discern